 Kids often have trouble finding topics for their writing.
-In this workshop, we’ll look at my picture books, Mountain Machines and Sounds of the Ferry, and I’ll talk about where my ideas for the books started, and how we can use our interests and surroundings as a jumping off point for writing.
+In this workshop, we’ll look at Slug Days, Mountain Machines and Sounds of the Ferry, and I’ll talk about where my ideas for the books started, and how we can use our interests and surroundings as a jumping off point for writing.

 2-3 Buzz, Splat, Thunk: Using onomatopoeia to liven up your poetry (60 minutes)

 In this interactive workshop, we’ll work together to write exciting poems using onomatopoeia, or words that sound like the action they describe.
 We’ll use Sounds of the Ferry as a starting point to think about the sounds we hear around us, and turn those into fun poems to share.

 2-4 What does every story need?
 (40 minutes)

 Every story needs three things – a main character, a setting and a problem.
 Using Slug Days as a starting point, we’ll talk about these three things and work as a group to create story starters of our own.